 5. Provide smart shortcuts

-One of the advantages we gained from mountains of previous request data was knowing the most common types of problems and the most common data points within them.
+One of the advantages we gained from the heaps of previous request data was knowing the most common types of problems and the most common data points within them.
 So for instance, we knew that dead animals were reported more frequently than debris in the road.
 Furthermore, we knew which types of animals were reported most frequently.
 We used that information to determine the order of our options for question responses.
 We listed the more common responses closer to the top.

 6. Test it and iterate

 Do you have a flow or process in your app that’s complicated and overwhelming?
 Would a conversational approach make it easier for your users?
 Start with the basics, then build out reactions.
 Write your copy first and read it aloud to make sure it feels natural.
 Show your users complicated things rather than over-explaining them.
 Give them opportunities to do the same.
-Give them smart shortcuts by using data available to you.
+Give them smart shortcuts by using the data available to you.
 When possible, give them smart defaults to save them even more time.
 Make sure to test and iterate repeatedly until your conversations feel smooth and natural.

 Here are a few other resources to help you get started: